How to Treat IBS

-Tracking your eating habits in a food diary can narrow down what affects your digestion and help you remove problematic food from your diet.
-A few quick tips:
+Tracking your eating habits in a food diary can narrow down what affects your digestion and help you remove problematic foods from your diet.
+Here are a few quick tips:

-- Avoiding foods that promote gas like carbonated beverages, raw fruit, and certain vegetables like cabbage and broccoli, may help with issues of bloating.
+- Avoid foods that promote gas, like carbonated beverages, raw fruit and certain vegetables, like cabbage and broccoli.
+This may help with issues of bloating.

-- Cutting out gluten (wheat, barley and rye) may alleviate diarrhea symptoms.
+- Cut out gluten (wheat, barley and rye).
+This may alleviate diarrhea symptoms.